 See Related: Best Day Trips from Nuremberg

 Burghausen Castle is a majestic castle and the most extended castle complex in the world located in Burghausen, Germany.
-It is a magnificent castle and museum dating back to the 8th to 9th century that has gone through multiple restorations and now has five-meter thick walls, fortified towers, and drawbridges.
+It’s a magnificent castle and museum dating back to the 8th to 9th century that has gone through multiple restorations and now has five-meter thick walls, fortified towers, and drawbridges.

-Burghausen Castle is having a regal hall, Castle Chapel of St Maria known as Hedwig Chapel, knight’s Hall, and more that add up to the castle’s beauty.
-The interior of Burghausen Castle is an incredible sight to behold aside from its majestic outside appearance.
+Burghausen Castle has a regal hall, Castle Chapel of St Maria, known as Hedwig Chapel, knight’s Hall, and more that add to the castle’s beauty.
+The interior of Burghausen Castle is an incredible sight to behold, aside from its majestic outside appearance.

-As the building is a museum itself, it houses state collections of luxurious furniture, silverware, and weaponry, and is rich in various art collections boasting over 300 exhibits for every visitor to enjoy.
+As the building is a museum, it houses state collections of luxurious furniture, silverware, and weaponry.
+It has various art collections boasting over 300 exhibits for every visitor.

-The castle has a viewing platform on its roof where it provides a spectacular panoramic view of the entire castle grounds surrounding lush green sceneries and the stunning surrounding landscape of the Burghausen town.
+The castle has a viewing platform on its roof, which provides a spectacular panoramic view of the entire castle grounds surrounding lush green sceneries and the stunning surrounding landscape of Burghausen town.

-Schwerin Castle is a majestic 700-year-old castle and one of the regal castles in Germany dated back to 942.
-The official founding date of Schwerin was in 1160 when the famous medieval lord and duke of Bavaria and Saxony Heinrich der Löwe commanded his army to conquer the area.
+Schwerin Castle is a majestic 700-year-old castle, one of the most regal castles in Germany, dated back to 942.
+The official founding date of Schwerin was in 1160, when the famous medieval lord and Duke of Bavaria and Saxony Heinrich der Löwe commanded his army to conquer the area.

-The Castle of Schwerin has been built and was restored in the 19th century where the older parts of the castle dating from the Renaissance is turned into a new building.
-The recent addition of the castle was added, such as its famous big tower, golden term, and the spectacular front portal.
+The Castle of Schwerin was built and was restored in the 19th century, where the older parts of the castle dating from the Renaissance are turned into a new building.
+The recent addition of the castle was added, such as its famous big tower, golden term, and spectacular front portal.